42CrMo4/InvLabel/README.md

 Modify the label templates in the .typ files to customize the label format.

 The generated labels and CSV file will be saved in the project directory.

+## Acknowledgement

+refactoring and enhancement with chatGPT.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.